 The Wowza platform features a number of Java and REST APIs.
 The Streaming Engine APIs enable users to develop custom applications to manage the media server via HTTP.
-Wowza also offers a Java-based server API that allows easier integration with databases, storage, and servers.
+Additionally, Wowza offers a Java-based server API that allows easier integration with databases, storage, and servers.

-Major DaCast features include:
+Major Dacast features include: